perexg/satip-axe/README.md

 Configuration

-  - dhcp client, telnetd and dropbear (ssh daemon) are active by default
+  - dhcp client, telnetd, dropbear (ssh daemon) and minisatip are active by default
   - configuration is stored in /etc/sysconfig/config